 Leeds body snatcher John Craig Hodgson, arrested in 1831, gave his gang members a list of the graveyards he wished to visit, whereas body snatcher William Hodges had been seen for several weeks about the burial ground at Poplar Chapel in London after service on Sundays.

 During a scout, it would be noted if there were any measures placed on the grave to try to deter the body snatches.
-These could range from piles of sticks or stones that the poorer members of the parish would use (as detailed in my blog on poor prevention) to noting the placement of wires from a cemetery gun.
+These could range from piles of sticks or stones that the poorer members of the parish would use, to noting the placement of wires from a cemetery gun.

 Nothing would have been left unrecorded so that that their presence in the graveyard would remain unnoticed.